 The 3rd Armored Division (less CCA & CCB)

-3rd Armored Division History
+3rd Armored Division History (Extract)

 There were scarcely 100 tanks of the original 400 left in proper operating condition.
 Supply had begun to lag in spite of the heroic effort of those troops who made trips of more than 200 miles in order to bring up vital ammunition, fuel and rations.
 Much of this supply, in fact, was still tunneling through the floating piers in Normandy beach areas, and it was nothing short of a miracle that the armies had been able to drive so far without a great port on the continent of Europe.

+Now, the entire 1-A had reached Germany’s borders, but the ‘Spearhead’ and the 1-ID were out on the point of a salient, and it was impossible for them to advance further until their flanks were secure.
+Therefore, the battle of attrition, which was hoped to be of short duration, began.
+Although men of the striking forces still believed that the war was practically over, there was still eight months of furious combat to be concluded before VE Day.
 There was no magic formula or employment of secret weapons in this first breaching of the Siegfried Line.
 It was done by one armored division supported by attached infantry and artillery, but without air support.
 There was tactical surprise in the victory, but much of it could be ascribed to plain Yankee guts and know-how.
 One could go into the tactical plan and see how the entire operation had been the result of well-integrated teamwork.
-There was first the “Queen of Battles”, the men of the infantry who take so great a part in every victory by force of arms.
+There was first the ‘Queen of Battles’, the men of the infantry who take so great a part in every victory by force of arms.
 And there were the engineers, the heroic technicians of combat who must solve their problems of demolition or construction under the heaviest of defensive fire.